techidaily/site-facebook/source/_posts/breaking-down-barriers-learn-these-30-social-acronyms-fast.md

 ## 5\.
 DM

  A DM is a direct message sent on a social media app.
 It's where users can communicate privately instead of publicly, like in post comments.
-For example, you can send a[DM on social media](https://www.makeuseof.com/what-does-dm-mean/) when you want to share someone's post with a friend privately.
+For example, you can send a [DM on social media](https://www.makeuseof.com/what-does-dm-mean/) when you want to share someone's post with a friend privately.

 ## 6\. #F4F